SINTEF-9012/mediation-portal/samples/behavior/README.txt

 1. Setup
 ========

-Make sure you have Java and Maven installed on your computer
+Make sure you have Java and Maven installed on your computer.
+This first step consists in installing the DOME and OTA projects, which represents a simplification of the DOME case studies and of the Open Travel Alliance standard.

 - cd into org.remics.dome (this project contains the business object of the DOME case study)
+- mvn clean install
+- cd into org.ota (this project contains the business object of the OTA standard)
 - mvn clean install

 1. Overview of the DSL